Frequently Asked Questions

 The name on your photo ID should be the same name that you used to register to vote.
 You do not need to show a photo ID that includes a gender marker.

-If your photo ID is lost, stolen, destroyed or damaged, and the deadline to apply for a Voter Authority Certificate has passed, you can apply for an emergency proxy vote https://www.electoralcommission.org.uk/i-am-a/voter/apply-vote-proxy
+If your photo ID is lost, stolen, destroyed or damaged, and the deadline to apply for a Voter Authority Certificate has passed, you can apply for an emergency proxy vote at https://www.electoralcommission.org.uk/voting-and-elections/ways-vote/apply-vote-proxy

-This must be something that you weren't aware of before the normal proxy vote deadline.
+This only applies in an urgent situation that occur after the normal proxy vote deadline.
 This form can also be used if your Anonymous Elector's Document is lost, stolen, destroyed or damaged.
 These applications can be made up to 5pm on polling day.

 Free Voter Authority Certificate

 If you do not have one of the accepted forms of photo ID to vote, you can apply for a free Voter Authority Certificate.
+It can only be used for voting purposes, not as a form of ID, and it is valid for 10 years.
 You will need to provide a photograph, your date of birth and National Insurance number as part of the application.
 If you don’t know your National Insurance number, or don’t have one, you can still apply.
 Your council will contact you to request alternative proof of your identity.

 You can apply online at https://www.gov.uk/apply-for-photo-id-voter-authority-certificate